abuiles/ember-101/hands-on.md

 Serving on http://0.0.0.0:4200
 ~~~~~~~~

-Go back to the console and load all your friends, but this time let's log  something with the response:
+Go back to the console and load all our friends, but this time let's
+log something with the response:

 ~~~~~~~~
 $E.store.find('friend').then(function(friends) {